juniormendes96/frontend-mentor-todo-app/README.md

 # Frontend Mentor - Todo app

-[WIP] This is a [Frontend Mentor](https://www.frontendmentor.io) todo-list app challenge. https://juniormendes96.github.io/frontend-mentor-todo-app
+This is a [Frontend Mentor](https://www.frontendmentor.io) todo-list app challenge.
+Practice purposes only.
+You can check it out on my [Github Pages](https://juniormendes96.github.io/frontend-mentor-todo-app).

 ![Design preview for the Todo app coding challenge](./public/design/desktop-preview.jpg)